 This is one of the most reliable authentication methods and one of the hardest for forgers to get right.
 A genuine American Silver Eagle has exactly 198 reeds around its edge.
 The reeds are evenly spaced, uniform in depth, and run perpendicular to the coin's face.

 Counting 198 tiny reeds by hand is tedious, but you don't need an exact count.
 Roll the coin slowly along a piece of paper and look at the impression pattern, or use a magnifier to examine a small section.
 If the reeds are uneven, varying in width, or have a slanted appearance, the coin is counterfeit.
 Many Chinese fakes have somewhere between 150 and 180 reeds, and the spacing is noticeably inconsistent.
+Some fakes show a reeded edge but with a smooth or irregular pattern — more like dimes and quarters than the precise milling of a genuine eagle.

 The Ping Test